 - Almost any winter squash works in this soup, from sugar pumpkin to butternut to kabocha.
 This winter, I’m making it from “Baby Bear,” “Jester,” and “Delicata” grown by my niece and nephew.

-- As with Creamy Pumpkin–Rum Pie, the roasting maximizes the flavor of this soup.
+- As with Deep-Dish Pumpkin–Rum Pie, the roasting maximizes the flavor of this soup.
 If you haven’t roasted your squash yet, add it to the oven with the other vegetables, roasting lower and slower.

 - Once the vegetables are roasted, this recipe is a variation of my 30-minute soups, scaled up to a larger batch.
 The potato and squash supply plenty of thickening power, so there’s no need for a roux.

 - One of my favorite things about this recipe is the new soups created just by altering the spices.
 You can replace the ginger with sage and the curry powder with parsley to get a more classic flavor.
 Other ideas include smoked chilies and cilantro or Italian Seasoning Blend.

 Like what you’ve learned?
 Twice as Tasty is offering holiday workshops designed to make your contributions to holiday meals and parties the talk of the night.
 To learn more, click here.